Spiral to GEO Using an Optimal Finite Maneuver

 • L - corresponds to the Mean Longitude

-Defining the Final Boundary option
+Defining the Final Boundary options

 You can use the Final Boundary to define the upper and lower bounds for the orbital parameters you want for the final state.

-1. Click the Final Boundary... button.
+1. Click Final Boundary....

 3. Set the following values: